Cousins and brothers-in-arms. One, a farmer and son of a prominent Pennsylvania gunsmith. The other, a carpenter.

 The Union soldiers grappled with the Confederates where they found them, pursuing the Rebels for four miles as they retreated to the bridge.
 There, the 47th relieved the 7th Connecticut.
 After two hours of intense fighting in an attempt to take the ravine and bridge, depleted ammunition forced the 47th to withdraw to Mackay’s Point.

 Losses for the 47th were significant.
-Two officers and eighteen enlisted men died; two officers and another 114 enlisted were wounded.
+Two officers and eighteen enlisted men died; two officers and another one hundred and fourteen enlisted men were wounded.
 In his report on the engagement, made from headquarters at Beaufort, South Carolina on 24 October 1862, Colonel Good wrote:

 SIR: I have the honor to submit the following report of the part taken by the Forty-seventh Regiment Pennsylvania Volunteers in the action of October 22: